You see the person you loved,

 Younger, blunter, but not as cruel.

-The Sun said that he knew what was in man and so he didn’t follow them.
+The Son said that he knew what was in man and so He didn’t follow them.

-Herod came out to see a miracle, but my Father’s, Son, Yeshua wouldn’t tap dance for him, so they put him in a royal robe and threw pieces of hate, mockery, and even their spit.
+Herod came out to see a miracle, but Yeshua wouldn’t tap dance for him, so they put him in a royal robe and threw pieces of hate, mockery, and even their spit.

 He created their spit– used it once to heal blind eyes.